Anthony Cleland Welch: Later work

 After leaving the British Army, Welch joined the United Nations in Zagreb, Croatia.
 He was appointed chief of joint policy, planning and coordination for the United Nations Protection Force in Bosnia-Herzegovina and Croatia.
 He later became the assistant to the special representative of the secretary-general of the UN (SRSG) for the former Yugoslavia, Thorvald Stoltenberg and Yasushi Akashi.
-He then spent a year as general manager of Allmakes Projects Limited, a UK-based firm dealing with post-conflict and transitional state regeneration, before joining the European Union Monitoring Mission (EUMM) back in the Balkans where he was head of the regional offices for Albania and Serbia-Montenegro.
+He then spent a year as general manager of Allmakes Projects Limited, a UK-based firm dealing with post-conflict and transitional state regeneration, before joining the European Union Monitoring Mission in the former Yugoslavia (EUMM) where he was head of the regional offices for Albania and Serbia-Montenegro.
 In 1997–98 he was the coordinator for the Organization for Security and Co-operation in Europe (OSCE) Election Observation Missions throughout the Balkans Region, covering elections in Albania, Bulgaria, Croatia, Montenegro, Romania and Serbia.
 He then joined the UK Department for International Development (DFID) as the conflict and security adviser to the Conflict and Humanitarian Affairs Department, working in South Africa, Sierra Leone, Ethiopia, the Solomon Islands and throughout the Balkans.
 In 1999 he opened the first DFID Office in Kosovo after the end of the conflict.
 In 2001, the UN SRSG, Bernard Kouchner, appointed him the UNMIK regional administrator for Mitrovica.
 In 2004 he stood for the European Parliament as a Liberal Democrat for the UK's South West Region and Gibraltar.
 Although second on the party list he was unsuccessful in gaining a seat.
 He however served for five years as a councillor for Havant Borough in Hampshire.
 In 2006, Welch led the UNDP Review of Internal Security in Kosovo (ISSR) which was undertaken in parallel with the UNOSEK final status negotiations in Vienna led by Martti Ahtisaari.
 He was a senior associate of the Centre for Security Sector Management at Cranfield University and taught post-graduate studies at Shrivenham, the Defence Academy of the United Kingdom, He has written a number of articles on security sector reform and post-conflict development and regeneration.
 He served as a governor of South Downs College between 2002 and 2012, acted as the strategic advisor to the Subrosa Group, a Trustee of the Centre for Southeastern European Studies (Centre for Black Sea Security Studies), Sofia and Vencorp Private Equity Institutional Fund, Geneva.
 He is a Senior Associate of the Folke Bernadotte Academy, Sweden, a Senior Fellow of the Centre for Security Governance, Canada, a Member of the Security, Conflict & International Development Panel of Experts, University of Leicester and a Member of Board of Experts, 1325 Policy Group, Sweden.
 He is a Fellow of the Institute of Directors and a Fellow of the British Institute of Management.
 In 2010 he became an adviser to Lord Chidgey, former Member of Parliament for Eastliegh and Liberal Democrat spokesperson in the House of Lords on international aid and development and UK foreign policy for Africa.
 In 2012 he walked the 500-mile (804 km) Camino de Santiago de Compostela from the French Pyrenees to the shrine of St James in Spain. in retirement, Welch remains active as an adviser on conflict, security and justice for the UK Government and as a part-time tutor at the University of Portsmouth.